aristosv/beatbox/README.md

 - signage_stop -> stop signage services
 - signage_stream -> stream youtube video
 - signage_video -> play local video files
-- signage_youtube -> download and play youtube video
+- signage_youtube -> download & play youtube video

 Keep in mind I'm working on this for the learning experience.
 There's no warranty whatsoever that these are robust enough to be used in a production environment.